LutziGoz/LutziPersistenceKiller-ToolSet/README.md

  - If something survives the static filters, the tool will ask you whether to run VT and/or AI.
  - Nothing is sent anywhere unless you choose it and provide keys.

+➡️ Nothing runs automatically: every action, export, or escalation is chosen interactively in the MAIN MENU.

 ### 2) TT7
 # from an elevated PowerShell in the repo folder
 - Set-ExecutionPolicy Bypass -Scope Process -Force
-- .\tt7.ps1 -OutDir "C:\Temp\TT7_Out" -ReadOnly
+- .\tt7.ps1

-  -ReadOnly is the default mindset: enumerate, don’t modify.

-- Add -UseVSS if you want to snapshot and copy locked hives safely.
+- ## Main Menu (PowerShell)

+`LutziSIDHunter.ps1` runs entirely in interactive MAIN MENU mode.
+When you launch the script, you will see a menu similar to this:

+[1] Scan & Clean LIVE registry (Administrator only)
+[2] Dump & Analyze (create hive dumps, optional offline scan)
+[3] Restore or Backup (offline analysis / forensic backup)
+[4] Write Cleaned Hives Back to System
+[5] Manual SID Removal Utility
+[6] Download Clean Windows 11 ISO & Burn to USB
+[7] Post-Install CleanBoot State Verification
+[H] Display Help
+[0] Exit

+➡️ **Nothing runs automatically.** Every action (scan, cleanup, backup, ISO download) is executed only when you choose it from the menu.

-- Output CSV/JSON/XML only if you request it via flags inside the script.
+- Output CSV/JSON/XML automatically.
 > ### Heads-up: Deep Scan Runtime
 > `tt7` performs a **full persistence sweep** across services, drivers, COM, WMI, scheduled tasks, LSASS hooks, userland autoruns, and more.
 > On large systems or multi-disk environments this can take **many hours (up to ~24h)**, especially when:
 > - scanning network-mounted volumes or very large profile stores,
 > - collecting extended metadata / hashes from cold storage,
 > - running with maximum verbosity and artifact preservation.
->

 > **Tips to speed it up**
+> - Best practice: run from a **clean offline environment** (Hiren’s BootCD, WinPE, or similar) to avoid persistence evasion.
-> - Prefer **local disks** (avoid remote mounts during the scan).
+> - If running live, prefer **local disks** over remote mounts for faster access.
 > - Run as admin with **PowerShell 7+**.
-> - Use targeted scopes first (e.g., `-Scope Autoruns,COM,Tasks`) then expand.
+> - Start with targeted scopes first (e.g., `-Scope Autoruns,COM,Tasks`) then expand.
 > - Exclude known-good bulk paths with `-ExcludePath`.
 >
-> **OPS rule:** Let the long scan finish once started—partial runs can miss chained persistence.
+> **OPS rule:** Let the long scan finish once started — partial runs can miss chained persistence.

 ---
 ## 📜 License